gathuku/laravel_mpesa/README.md

 Be sure to read through [CONTRIBUTING.md](./CONTRIBUTING.md) and check open issues and PRs before continuing.

 ### Security Vulnerabilities
-If you discover a security vulnerability within `laravelmpesa`, please send an e-mail to Moses Gathuku via gathukumoses12@gmail.com.
+If you discover a security vulnerability within `laravelmpesa`, please send an e-mail to Moses Gathuku via hey@gathuku.me.
 All security vulnerabilities will be promptly addressed.

 ### License
 The `laravelmpesa` package is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT)